 Library of Congress copy of LaTourrette’s map of Louisiana.

 Kenneth Nebenzahl’s superb essay: ‘The Filson map re-examined’ in The Map Collector, No. 56 (1991 Autumn): pp. 40-45.
-It was formerly available on line at this URL.
+It may still be available on line via the Internet Archive (Wayback Machine) at this URL.